 Be aware of the following when setting a definition for a hosted feature layer view:

-- You should only use field or feature definitions if your organization is configured to allow only standardized SQL queries.
-Check with the administrator of your organization to confirm that the organization has Allow only standard SQL queries enabled.
+- You should only use field or feature definitions if your hosting server is configured to allow only standardized SQL queries.

 - You cannot set a field or feature definition or an area of interest on a hosted feature layer view if it has a dependent hosted tile layer.

 - Certain configurations are defined on individual fields.
 If you hide a field used to configure such things as symbology, labels, pop-ups, relationships, and time settings, those configurations no longer function in the hosted feature layer view.

 - When you export from a hosted feature layer view that has definitions applied, the exported file will contain only those fields or features that the definition allows.

 The following steps describe how to set a definition for a hosted feature layer view from the view's details page:

 - Open the hosted feature layer view's details.